All Honours and Masters (Advanced) theses must be submitted by the due date unless an extension for time to submit has been granted.

 If you require an extension to submit your thesis or equivalent work longer than the automatic four weeks, you must submit a formal application through this form.
-This application will be granted only under exceptional circumstances at the discretion of the Associate Dean (Education).
+This application will be granted only under exceptional circumstances at the discretion of the delegated authority.

 Acceptable grounds for an extension of time on thesis or equivalent work submission may include that you have:

 - been ill while working on your thesis.
 Minor bouts of illness (e.g. colds, minor flu) will only be considered grounds for an extension if suffered in the final eight weeks before the due date;